Tom Murphy hits two homers to help the Mariners move a game out of the wild card by beating the Diamondbacks

 Well, by rule they were all unearned, but one of them should’ve been earned since he was responsible for the error that made it unearned.

 After Gonzales worked a scoreless first inning, the Mariners grabbed an immediate lead in the bottom of the first.
 J.P.
 Crawford hammered a 3-2 cutter from Bumgarner into the right field seats for a leadoff homer.
-It was his third time starting a game with a homer this season and his eighth total homer on the season, which is a career high.

 The Mariners immediately gave back the run and more in the second inning.
-With two outs, Josh Rojas hit a ground ball to second baseman Abraham Toro, who fielded it and fired to first baseman Ty France.
-But the routine play wasn’t converted.
+With two outs, Josh Rojas hit a hard ground ball to second baseman Abraham Toro, who fielded it on a nice play and fired to first baseman Ty France.
+But the semi-routine catch wasn’t converted.
 France dropped the ball, and Rojas was safe at first base.

 That would loom large when Henry Ramos launched his first career MLB homer into the left field seats.
 The last homer that Ramos hit was a week ago in Reno.
 And he never actually finished rounding the bases.
 While playing the Mariners’ Triple-A affiliate, the Tacoma Rainiers, Ramos had some words for the Tacoma dugout while slowly rounding the bases.
 It resulted in a confrontation with shortstop Donovan Walton with an ensuing bench-clearing fight.
 Ramos was ejected from the game and will serve a seven-game suspension with Reno if he ever returns to play for the Aces.